grelade/krkbib/README.txt

   Files contained in the krkbib directory are the following:

-    bib-all.tex - a tex file with all bibtemp.tex - template file with the bibtex bibliography set up jabrefset.xml - JabRef standard settings (used by JabRef) jourabbr - journal abbreviation (used by JabRef) keywords - list of keywords used to group the entries
+    bib-all.tex - a tex file with all (uses biblatex) temp-biblatex.tex - template file with the bibliography set up (uses biblatex) temp-revtex.tex - template file with the bibliography set up, compatible with revtex (uses bibtex) jabrefset.xml - JabRef standard settings (used by JabRef) jourabbr - journal abbreviation (used by JabRef) keywords - list of keywords used to group the entries